cashubtc/nuts/XX.md

  - `expiry`  unix timestamp: If Charlie doesn't close before this time, Alice can re-claim all the funds after this has expired
  - `setup_timestamp` unix timestamp: the time when Alice is setting up this channel
  - `sender_nonce`: Random data selected by Alice to add more randomness.
-May be useful if Alice and Charlie have multiple concurrent channels with otherwise-identical parameters.
+May be useful if Alice and Charlie have multiple channels with otherwise-identical parameters.

 There is also a _shared secret_, computed via Diffie Helman using the keys of the two parties.